astronomer/docs/astro/configure-worker-queues.md

 `[Parallelism]= ([Total number of running workers for all worker queues] * [The sum of all **Maximum tasks per worker*** values for all worker queues])`.

 These calculations are computed by KEDA every ten seconds.
-When KEDA determines that it can scale down a worker, it waits for five minutes after the last running task on the worker finishes before scaling the worker's resources back to 0.
+When KEDA determines that it can scale down, it waits for five minutes after the last running task on the worker finishes before terminating that worker Pod.

 For more information on how workers are affected by changes to a Deployment, read [What happens during a code deploy](deploy-code.md#what-happens-during-a-code-deploy).